rawarne2/sleeper-backend/README.md

 - `teppp` - Tight End Premium Plus Plus (about +1.5 points per reception)
 - Leave empty for standard scoring

 *Note: TEP makes tight ends more valuable since they get bonus points.
-Only applies to dynasty rankings.*
+Only applies to dynasty rankings.
+TEP values are managed by the KTC API.*

 ## Example API Calls